 Key to the Nexus system is the Nexus server.
 The server provides the web interface to the database and report generation infrastructure.
-It processes the REST API for external applications either as a standalone HTTP server or as a WSGI server gateway that can be integrated into an external HTTP server (e.g., NGINX or Apache).
+It processes the REST API for external applications, providing an Nginx-based load-balanced service that can be integrated behind a departmental or externally facing server using simple HTTP proxy interfaces.

 The server can be configured to run locally on a user's desktop in a configuration with the following structure:

-It can also be configured to run on a remote server (such as a departmental resource) or deployed in an AWS cloud:
+It can also be configured to run on a remote server (such as a departmental resource) or deployed in a cloud setting:

 Users can push data into the database from within EnSight: